A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Qualitative properties of the projective stationary measure

 for some $\alpha \in (0,1)$, $K \geq 1$ (uniformly in $\epsilon,\delta$).
 This gives rise to a globally defined Markov process $(w_t^\delta)$.
 Moreover for a given initial density $f \in C^\infty_c(\S \R^d)$ with $\int f \dee q = 1$ and $f \geq 0$, such that $\mathrm{Law}(w^\delta_0) = f$ we denote $f_t = \mathrm{Law}(w^\delta_t)$, which solves the forward Kolmogorov equation

 From the drift condition we have, $\forall \gamma$ sufficiently small, $\exists \alpha \in (0,1)$ such that (uniformly in $\epsilon,\delta$),

-Let $\bar{\chi} \in C^\infty_c(B(0,1))$ with $0 \leq \bar{\chi} \leq 1$, and $\bar{\chi} = 1$ for $x \leq 1/2$ and define $\chi(x) = \chi(x/2) - \chi(x)$.
+Let $\bar{\chi} \in C^\infty_c(B(0,1))$ with $0 \leq \bar{\chi} \leq 1$, and $\bar{\chi} = 1$ for $|x| \leq 1/2$ and define $\chi(x) = \bar\chi(x/2) - \bar\chi(x)$.
 Define $\chi_j = \chi(2^{-j} x)$, which defines the partition of unity $1 = \bar{\chi} + \sum_{j=0}^\infty \chi_j(x)$.
 From energy estimates on \eqref{eq:kolmog-eq} we have the following,

 (in order to justify such estimates one may apply smooth, $v$-independent radially symmetric cut-offs to the nonlinearity and pass to the limit).
-By the Gagliardo-Nirenberg-Sobolev inequality, $\exists \theta \in (0,1)$ (that such an inequality holds is verified through the local coordinates and the fact that the estimates on the metric are uniform over the manifold),
+By the Gagliardo-Nirenberg-Sobolev-type inequality \eqref{ineq:L1H1SR} (Lemma \ref{lem:GNSSR}), for $\theta_1,\theta_2 \in (0,1)$ as therein, there holds (recall that $\lnorm{f_t}_{L^1}=1$)